yegappan/lsp/README.md

 ## Configuration

-To register a LSP server, add the following lines to your .vimrc file:
+To register a LSP server, add the following lines to your .vimrc file (use only the LSP servers that you need from the below list):
 ```
    let lspServers = [
 		\     #{